 However, you should always double-check with your manufacturer to confirm the specific terms of their coverage.

-- Solar panel warranties protect your monetary investment and the actual hardware.
+- Solar panel warranties protect your investment.

 - Panels typically come with a 25-year performance warranty.